Could Churches Do More for Marriages?

-7/2/1981 Next October I have been asked to moderate a panel on “Religion and Family Life in America” at the National Council on Family Relations.
-The conference will be held in Milwaukee, Wise.
+Published July 2, 1981.
+Next October I have been asked to moderate a panel on “Religion and Family Life in America” at the National Council on Family Relations.
+The conference will be held in Milwaukee, Wisconsin.
 As future moderator, I have recently been giving closer attention to comments and trends regarding religion and family life that may be pertinent for the convention.

-Ogilvie says he asked 25 clergy from various denominations in representative cities what they found to be the most crucial replaced by a contemporary allegiance to self-generated goodness and propriety.
-Consequently, the local church is often the last place where people can be themselves, expose their needs, experience the reorientation of values around the mind of Christ, explore the healing of their emotional wounds, and exchange honestly about difficulties in their relationships.
-We are not personal enough to illustrate the impact of the gospel, and to help people see what Christ could do with them and their marriages.”
+Ogilvie asked 25 clergy from various denominations in representative cities how supported members of their congregations felt by their religious community when they faced difficulties in their personal relationships.
+They found that the local church is often the last place where people can be themselves, expose their needs, experience the reorientation of values around the mind of Christ, explore the healing of their emotional wounds, and exchange honestly about difficulties in their relationships.
+We are not personal enough to illustrate the impact of the gospel, and to help people see what Christ could do to help them and their marriages.

 The Presbyterian minister concludes, “There are many reasons for these trends.
 Christian marriage has been ineffectively dealt with in most congregations.
 We have given too little preparation for marriage other than to advocate it, too little help in assisting married people, and too little remedial opportunity for healing and hope for people who are discouraged and disturbed by the distance between their expectations for marriage and what they are experiencing.”